JustGoscha/justgoscha.com-portfolio/blog/2020-11-19-Easy-Looping-in-After-Effects.md

 So you go back to work and to fix it you are going through these steps:

 4. Move the playhead to 1 frame before the last keyframe.
 And create a keyframe there.
 By pressing the Diamond icon on the very left of the layer.
-5. Copy the first keyframe on the timeline (Click on diamond on first keyframe, then CTRL+C / CMD+C)
+5. Copy the first keyframe on the timeline (Click on the diamond on the first keyframe, then CTRL+C / CMD+C)
-6. Paste keyframe on the last keyframe (Click on diamond of last keyframe, CTRL+V / CMD + V)
+6. Paste keyframe on the last keyframe (Click on the diamond of last keyframe, CTRL+V / CMD + V)

 Now you play it again, and proudly see it finally working!
 It's looping perfectly!